vdstack/mockit/README.md

 To do that, you can use the `isCalledWith(...args)` helper, which takes the same arguments as the mocked function, and then set the behaviour you want.

 At that point the API is the same as the default behaviour.
+All mocks can be combined with any of the behaviours, for any set of arguments.

 ```ts
 function hello(...args: any[]) {}